Tolerating Annotation Displacement in Dense Object Counting via Point Annotation Probability Map: Experiments

 \textbf {Effect of the tunable parameters in AL-PAPM.} To evaluate the effect of the tunable parameters, the bandwidth $\sigma$ and the shape parameter $s$ in the proposed AL-PAPM, we first fix bandwidth $\sigma$ to 4 and tune the parameter $s$ from 0.25, 0.5, 1, 2, 4, 8 to 16, on ShTech A dataset.
 As shown in Figure \ref{fig:AL parameters} (a), $s = 2$ outperforms other weight values in MAE.
 Then we fix $s$ to 2 and tune bandwidth $\sigma$ from 2, 4, 8, 16 to 32.
 As shown in Figure \ref{fig:AL parameters} (b), $\sigma = 16$ outperforms other bandwidth values.
-In AL-PAPM, when $s=2$, the image with $\sigma=16$ is more consistent with our hypothesis: people will mark points within a certain range, and this error range should not be very large (about a distance of more than a dozen pixels).
+In AL-PAPM, when $s=2$, the image with $\sigma=16$ is more consistent with our hypothesis: people will mark points within a certain range, and this displacement range should not be very large (about a distance of more than a dozen pixels).
 As shown in Figure \ref{fig:als}, When $\sigma=16$, the images of $s=0.5, 1$ could not reflect that people will mark points within a certain range.
 The reason is because their transmission cost is not 0 when the abscissa is 0 to 15.
 While for $s=4, 8$, transmission cost closes to 0 when the abscissa is 0 to 40, which is contrary to our assumption. $\sigma=16, s=2$ makes the function similar to the hypothesis, so it can obtain a better experimental result.
 Therefore, we choose $\sigma = 16$, $s = 2$ for AL-PAPM on all datasets.

-To evaluate the effect of the weight set in the proposed loss function, we set different magnitude weights, from $0.01, 0.1, 1$ to 10, on ShTech A dataset.
+To evaluate the effect of the weight set in the proposed AL-PAPM, we set different magnitude weights, from $0.01, 0.1, 1$ to 10, on ShTech A dataset.
 As shown in Table \ref{tab:Weight Setting}, $\lambda=0.1$ outperforms other weight values.
 Therefore, we set $\lambda=0.1$ for experiments on all datasets.

+\textbf {Effect of the tunable parameters in P2P-PAPM.} The hyper parameters $\sigma$ and $s$ in P2P-PAPM are the same to those in AL-PAPM.
+As a result, we choose $\sigma = 16$, $s = 2$ for P2P-PAPM on all datasets.
+While for other hyper-parameters, we set them the same to P2PNet \cite{p2pnet} for a fair comparison.